The Causative I: ~させる & ~せる

 To intoxicate a person.

-I think that dialects makes Japanese a more beautiful and wonderful language.
+I think that dialects serve to make Japanese as a more beautiful and wonderful language.

 I laughed so hard about my mom making my younger sister wash the dishes.